myothuko98/MovieApp/README.md

 - Includes a search bar to filter movies dynamically.
 - Sends API requests with the search query.
 - Debounced input to optimize performance.
+- Clear button to reset the search input.

 ### 3. Movie Detail Screen
 - Navigates to a detail screen on selecting a movie.